-We have audited Southeast Community Capital Corporation d/b/a Pathway Lending's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget ("OMB") Circular Compliance Supplement that could have a direct and material effect on Southeast Community Capital Corporation d/b/a Pathway Lending's major federal program for the year ended December 31, 2015.
-Southeast Community Capital Corporation d/b/a Pathway Lending's major federal program for the year ended December 31, 2015.
+We have audited Southeast Community Capital Corporation d/b/a Pathway Lending's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget ("OMB") Compliance Supplement that could have a direct and material effect on Southeast Community Capital Corporation d/b/a Pathway Lending's major federal program for the year ended December 31, 2016.
+Southeast Community Capital Corporation d/b/a Pathway Lending's major federal program is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.